philipbelesky/inter-ui/README.md

 ### SCSS

-Add the following to your SCSS:
+Add the following to your SCSS to use the variable font with a non-variable fallback:

 ```scss
 @use "~inter-ui/default" with (
   $inter-font-display: swap,
   $inter-font-path: '~inter-ui/web'
 );

 @use "~inter-ui/variable" with (
   $inter-font-display: swap,
   $inter-font-path: '~inter-ui/variable'
 );

 @include default.all;
 @include variable.all;